Ixe1/OMSI-Time-Sync/README.md

 **Important:** This tool modifies parts of the memory of OMSI.exe.
 It's strongly recommended that you close any games which have anti-cheat detection prior to running this tool as this activity might be falsely flagged as a cheat/hack by one or more of the various anti-cheat solutions out there.

+This program will also likely need to be 'run as administrator' due to the memory editing it will perform on the 'Omsi.exe' process.

 # Prerequisites
 - .NET Framework 4.7.2
 - Memory.dll (https://github.com/erfg12/memory.dll/) - Included with the releases